 What’s happening: Once you’re done with your period, you go right into the follicular phase.
 Your body is preparing to release an egg during this phase, and estrogen and testosterone go up.
 This is great news because the new wave of hormones will boost your energy and your mood.

 How to honor this phase: While the menstruation phase was all about resting and brainstorming, the follicular phase gives you the energy and motivation to start putting things into action.
 Use this phase to strategically plan things out and begin getting things done.

 Stage 3: Ovulation phase

-How to honor this phase: Whether you’re trying to conceive or trying to avoid conceiving, knowing when exactly you’re ovulating is important and empowering.
-The good news is you don’t have to guess.
-At-home ovulation tests help predict your fertility window.
-We love Stix’s ovulation tests.
-They’re easy to use, 99% accurate, and approved by OBGYNs and the FDA.
+How to honor this phase: Whether you’re trying to conceive or trying to avoid conceiving, knowing when exactly you are ovulating can be empowering.
+The good news is you don’t have to guess with our at-home Ovulation Tests.
+Predict your fertility window with an easy to use test that's 99% accurate and approved by OBGYNs.
 If the test is positive and you’re trying to get pregnant, celebrate this phase with a romantic date night with your significant other.